SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

    The main functions of this GUI are:

-   * 1st derivative plot: 1st derivative of the normalized data (refer to Figure 13).
+   * Shows the 1st derivative of the normalized data (refer to Figure 13).
-   * Smoothing parameters: window length and polynomial order of Savitzky-Golay filter.
+   * Allows entering smoothing parameters, window length and polynomial order of Savitzky-Golay filter.
-   * Interactive ability to choose the best peak energy value.
+   * Allows choosing the best peak energy value Interactively.
-   * Confirm button: confirm the chosen value and close the plots.
+   * Includes confirm button in order to confirm the chosen value and close the plots.

    .. note:: According to smoothing parameters, please make sure that window length must be greater than ploynomial order, otherwise, an popup alert will be shown.

-   Once the peak value is chosen (either the blue dot, or any value on the curve), it will appear on terminal as shown in figure 14.
+   Once the peak value is chosen (either the blue dot, or any value on the curve), it will be printed on the terminal as shown in figure 14.

    .. figure:: /images/peakChosen.png
       :align: center